Mortal Thoughts: Release

-Mortal Thoughts was scheduled to be released in North America in December 1990, but the release was put on hold.
+Mortal Thoughts was originally scheduled to be released in North America in December 1990, but the release was put on hold.
 At the time, the production company, Polar Entertainment, had filed a lawsuit against New Visions Pictures for a breach of contract regarding Kerven's replacement, though it is unknown if this was the cause of the release delay.
 The film opened in the spring, on April 19, 1991.

 Box office

 The film opened at number 2 at the U.S. box office behind Out for Justice, and earned over $6 million during its opening weekend playing in 963 theaters.
 Its release expanded the following weekend to 1,196 theaters.
 It went on to gross a total of $18,784,957 in the United States alone.